by Florence and Kenneth Wood

 The Odyssey conceals such basic knowledge as the days, months and seasons of the lunar year as well as detail of the solar year.
 Homer then moves into a very much higher gear and introduces data concerning sophisticated luni-solar cycles which keep the 354 days of the lunar year in step with the 365 days of the solar year.
 These cycles range from four years (an Olympiad), eight years (an octaeteris) to the 19-year cycle commonly attributed to Meton who lived some 300 years after Homer.

 Homer also had accurate knowledge of the Saros cycle which makes it possible to predict eclipses.

-An investigation into Homer’s Iliad as a source of other considerable astronomical knowledge was published in Homer’s Secret Iliad (John Murray, 1999).
+An investigation of the Iliad in which Homer created a vast chart of stars and constellations and recorded other astronomical matters was published in Homer’s Secret Iliad (John Murray, 1999).

 Other Page Links